 Many proclaim this ubiquitous dish their favorite.
 But, I never had a version I was crazy about.
 Still, I feel like there must be a better version out there, based on how much people love it.
 I would be happy to try it again.

 Anticuchos de Corazón

 Anticuchos de corazón translates to “grilled heart.”
-Although that sounds off putting, it’s one of the best dishes I had in Peru.
-Grilled heart is a popular Peruvian appetizer and also quite commonly sold as street food.
+Although that sounds off-putting, it’s one of the best dishes I had in Peru.
+The grilled heart is a popular appetizer in Peruvian cuisine and is also quite commonly sold as street food.

 In traditional Peruvian cuisine, the dish consists of either alpaca or beef heart.
 The heart is marinated in cumin, aji, garlic, and vinegar and then grilled over charcoal until medium rare with ever so slightly singed edges.
 The meat is then cut into small cubes, usually around one to two inches, and served on a skewer with sliced potato or onion.